Strong earthquake in southwest Pakistan kills at least 20

 Most of the population in the area live in sunbaked mud houses, many of which collapsed.
 Rescue efforts were underway, but Shaheen said it would take hours just to reach many of the hardest-hit areas.

-Local TV channels showed residents wrapped in blankets sitting on the side of the road waiting for the aftershocks to subside and help to arrive.
+Witnesses in the area said residents were wrapped in blankets against the cold, sitting on the side of the road waiting for the aftershocks to subside and for help to arrive.

 The area is remote and already the autumn nighttime temperatures are chilly.